NMRExchangeFormat/NEF/README.md

 ### Project Organisation

 `specifications` contains the format specifications.
-Currently this consists of the `Commented_example.nef` example file and the `Overview.md` explanatory comments.
-More formal specifications will be added to the project later.
+Currently this consists of the `Commented_example.nef` example file, the `Overview.md` explanatory comments, and the mmcif_nef.dic speciofications file.

-The `data` directory contains sample and test data.
+The `data_0_2` directory contains sample and test data up to version 0.20.
- `data/original` contains original test data input, while `data/derived` is reserved for  I/O tests.
-The data directory is currently empty - more sample files will be provided once the current change proposal has been discussed.

 For input/output test we use the naming convention that a program that reads a file prepends its name to the file when output.
 So if e.g. Cyana reads the file